000Nelson000/Gitub-Getting-and-cleaning-data-project-assignement/CodeBook.md

 --------------------|------------
 `Target_activity`   | Average value for this column,character
-`Subject`   | Average value for this column,integer `TimeBodyAccelerometerMeanX`   | Average value for this column,numeric `TimeBodyAccelerometerMeanY`   | Average value for this column,numeric `TimeBodyAccelerometerMeanZ`   | Average value for this column,numeric `TimeBodyAccelerometerStdX`   | Average value for this column,numeric `TimeBodyAccelerometerStdY`   | Average value for this column,numeric `TimeBodyAccelerometerStdZ`   | Average value for this column,numeric `TimeGravityAccelerometerMeanX`   | Average value for this column,numeric `TimeGravityAccelerometerMeanY`   | Average value for this column,numeric `TimeGravityAccelerometerMeanZ`   | Average value for this column,numeric `TimeGravityAccelerometerStdX`   | Average value for this column,numeric `TimeGravityAccelerometerStdY`   | Average value for this column,numeric `TimeGravityAccelerometerStdZ`   | Average value for this column,numeric `TimeBodyAccelerometerJerkMeanX`   | Average value for this column,numeric `TimeBodyAccelerometerJerkMeanY`   | Average value for this column,numeric `TimeBodyAccelerometerJerkMeanZ`   | Average value for this column,numeric `TimeBodyAccelerometerJerkStdX`   | Average value for this column,numeric `TimeBodyAccelerometerJerkStdY`   | Average value for this column,numeric `TimeBodyAccelerometerJerkStdZ`   | Average value for this column,numeric `TimeBodyGyroscopeMeanX`   | Average value for this column,numeric `TimeBodyGyroscopeMeanY`   | Average value for this column,numeric `TimeBodyGyroscopeMeanZ`   | Average value for this column,numeric `TimeBodyGyroscopeStdX`   | Average value for this column,numeric `TimeBodyGyroscopeStdY`   | Average value for this column,numeric `TimeBodyGyroscopeStdZ`   | Average value for this column,numeric `TimeBodyGyroscopeJerkMeanX`   | Average value for this column,numeric `TimeBodyGyroscopeJerkMeanY`   | Average value for this column,numeric `TimeBodyGyroscopeJerkMeanZ`   | Average value for this column,numeric `TimeBodyGyroscopeJerkStdX`   | Average value for this column,numeric `TimeBodyGyroscopeJerkStdY`   | Average value for this column,numeric `TimeBodyGyroscopeJerkStdZ`   | Average value for this column,numeric `TimeBodyAccelerometerMagMean`   | Average value for this column,numeric `TimeBodyAccelerometerMagStd`   | Average value for this column,numeric `TimeGravityAccelerometerMagMean`   | Average value for this column,numeric `TimeGravityAccelerometerMagStd`   | Average value for this column,numeric `TimeBodyAccelerometerJerkMagMean`   | Average value for this column,numeric `TimeBodyAccelerometerJerkMagStd`   | Average value for this column,numeric `TimeBodyGyroscopeMagMean`   | Average value for this column,numeric `TimeBodyGyroscopeMagStd`   | Average value for this column,numeric `TimeBodyGyroscopeJerkMagMean`   | Average value for this column,numeric `TimeBodyGyroscopeJerkMagStd`   | Average value for this column,numeric `FrequencyBodyAccelerometerMeanX`   | Average value for this column,numeric `FrequencyBodyAccelerometerMeanY`   | Average value for this column,numeric `FrequencyBodyAccelerometerMeanZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerStdX`   | Average value for this column,numeric `FrequencyBodyAccelerometerStdY`   | Average value for this column,numeric `FrequencyBodyAccelerometerStdZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerJerkMeanX`   | Average value for this column,numeric `FrequencyBodyAccelerometerJerkMeanY`   | Average value for this column,numeric `FrequencyBodyAccelerometerJerkMeanZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerJerkStdX`   | Average value for this column,numeric `FrequencyBodyAccelerometerJerkStdY`   | Average value for this column,numeric `FrequencyBodyAccelerometerJerkStdZ`   | Average value for this column,numeric `FrequencyBodyGyroscopeMeanX`   | Average value for this column,numeric `FrequencyBodyGyroscopeMeanY`   | Average value for this column,numeric `FrequencyBodyGyroscopeMeanZ`   | Average value for this column,numeric `FrequencyBodyGyroscopeStdX`   | Average value for this column,numeric `FrequencyBodyGyroscopeStdY`   | Average value for this column,numeric `FrequencyBodyGyroscopeStdZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerMagMean`   | Average value for this column,numeric `FrequencyBodyAccelerometerMagStd`   | Average value for this column,numeric `FrequencyBodyAccelerometerJerkMagMean`   | Average value for this column,numeric `FrequencyBodyAccelerometerJerkMagStd`   | Average value for this column,numeric `FrequencyBodyGyroscopeMagMean`   | Average value for this column,numeric `FrequencyBodyGyroscopeMagStd`   | Average value for this column,numeric `FrequencyBodyGyroscopeJerkMagMean`   | Average value for this column,numeric `FrequencyBodyGyroscopeJerkMagStd`   | Average value for this column,numeric
+`Subject`   | Average value for this column,integer `TimeBodyAccelerometerelerometerMeanX`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerMeanY`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerMeanZ`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerStdX`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerStdY`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerStdZ`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerMeanX`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerMeanY`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerMeanZ`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerStdX`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerStdY`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerStdZ`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkMeanX`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkMeanY`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkMeanZ`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkStdX`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkStdY`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkStdZ`   | Average value for this column,numeric `TimeBodyGyroscopescopeMeanX`   | Average value for this column,numeric `TimeBodyGyroscopescopeMeanY`   | Average value for this column,numeric `TimeBodyGyroscopescopeMeanZ`   | Average value for this column,numeric `TimeBodyGyroscopescopeStdX`   | Average value for this column,numeric `TimeBodyGyroscopescopeStdY`   | Average value for this column,numeric `TimeBodyGyroscopescopeStdZ`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkMeanX`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkMeanY`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkMeanZ`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkStdX`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkStdY`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkStdZ`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerMagMean`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerMagStd`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerMagMean`   | Average value for this column,numeric `TimeGravityAccelerometerelerometerMagStd`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkMagMean`   | Average value for this column,numeric `TimeBodyAccelerometerelerometerJerkMagStd`   | Average value for this column,numeric `TimeBodyGyroscopescopeMagMean`   | Average value for this column,numeric `TimeBodyGyroscopescopeMagStd`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkMagMean`   | Average value for this column,numeric `TimeBodyGyroscopescopeJerkMagStd`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerMeanX`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerMeanY`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerMeanZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerStdX`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerStdY`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerStdZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkMeanX`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkMeanY`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkMeanZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkStdX`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkStdY`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkStdZ`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeMeanX`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeMeanY`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeMeanZ`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeStdX`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeStdY`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeStdZ`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerMagMean`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerMagStd`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkMagMean`   | Average value for this column,numeric `FrequencyBodyAccelerometerelerometerJerkMagStd`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeMagMean`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeMagStd`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeJerkMagMean`   | Average value for this column,numeric `FrequencyBodyGyroscopescopeJerkMagStd`   | Average value for this column,numeric